There can be common coding errors when working with Dojo. Common error messages and their meanings are listed on this blog site.

 Here are a few troubleshooting tips if you have issues in your production environment:

 Extensions hosted in a web server work in developer mode on desktop and web dashboard.
 After being registered into an org, they still work in desktop but in web dashboard, they show as "inaccessible."
 Check the web server's CORS setting, since the domain of the server hosting the extension may be different than the domain of the ArcGIS organization.
 You can also check the browser's console for CORS-related messages.

 If extensions hosted in a web server never finish loading in desktop, appear blank (e.g., widgets), or disappear after being activated (e.g., map tools, feature actions) in the browser, check the URL used to access the org.
 The browser version of Operations Dashboard does not allow mixed content.
 You can also check with the server administrator to determine if HTTPS is supported on the hosting server.

-You can find frequently asked questions in the Operations Dashboard authoring help and user help.
+You can find frequently asked questions about operation views in the Windows app help and Browser app help PDF.